-In addition, as the soundfield is being restored from multiple sources there is no guarantee that reflections off of an uneven surface (the person's ear) will exactly replicate those as if the soundfield had been generated from an ideal point source.
+In addition, as the soundfield is being restored from multiple sources there is no guarantee that reflections off of an uneven surface (the person's ear) will exactly Table 5.1: A description of a quad-band decoder for binaural Ambisonic rendering.
+Note that band 2 is optional and depends on the spatial aliasing frequency of the standard decoding being below 1.5-2kHz.

+Band Description Approx. Freq HRTFs Matrix Weighting 1 Standard Reconstruction Standard Basic 2 > Standard Spatial Aliasing $\operatorname{Standard}$ $\max$ - $r_E$ 3 Time-Aligned Reconstruction > 1.5-2 kHz Time-Aligned Basic 4 Unavoidable Spectral Error $> 10-15 \mathrm{kHz}$ Time-Aligned $\max - r_E$ replicate those as if the soundfield had been generated from an ideal point source.
 Pinnae reflections are found to be significant at frequencies above 4kHz and so it is natural for us to expect some error beyond these frequencies.

-Table 5.1: A description of a quad-band decoder for binaural Ambisonic rendering.
-Note that band 2 is optional and depends on the spatial aliasing frequency of the standard decoding being below 1.5-2kHz.

-Band Description Approx. Freq $\operatorname{HRTFs}$ Matrix Weighting 1 Standard Reconstruction $\operatorname{Standard}$ Basic 2 > Standard Spatial Aliasing $\operatorname{Standard}$ $\text{max-} \boldsymbol{r}E$ 3 Time-Aligned Reconstruction $> 1.5\text{-}2\mathrm{kHz}$ Time-Aligned Basic 4 Unavoidable Spectral Error $> 10\text{-}15\mathrm{kHz}$ Time-Aligned $\max$ - $oldsymbol{r}E$

-In these cases, it may be appropriate to again resort to a perceptually motivated decoder such as $\max - r_E$ weighting.
+In these cases, it may be appropriate to again resort to a perceptually motivated decoder such as max- $r_E$ weighting.
 A tri- or even quad-banded decoder is then perceivable as described in Table 5.1.
-Conveniently, for orders of Ambisonics above $3^{\text{rd}}$ the second band (standard HRTFs, $\max - r_E$ weighting) becomes redundant and the crossover frequencies may be fixed for all orders.
+Conveniently, for orders of Ambisonics above $3^{\rm rd}$ the second band (standard HRTFs, max- $r_E$ weighting) becomes redundant and the crossover frequencies may be fixed for all orders.